The afterFileEdit Cursor hook and Prisma

 6. Finally, we can simulate editing the prisma.schema file and confirm that the Prisma client is re-generated automatically.

-First, we’ll need to send a test payload to our hook simulating an edit to the prisma.schema file.
-Add in a fake conversation_id, generation_id, but add the actual workspace_root and file_path to a project that is already configured with Prisma.
+First, send a test payload to our hook simulating an edit to the prisma.schema file.
+Add in a fake conversation_id and generation_id, but add the actual workspace_root and file_path to your project that’s configured with Prisma.

 bun /Users/gereth/.cursor/hooks/after-file-edit-prisma.ts <<'JSON'